derat/nup/server/README.md

 *   `startTime` - Float seconds since the Unix epoch specifying when playback of the song started.

+### /presets (GET)

+Returns a JSON-marshaled array of [Preset] objects describing search presets for the web interface.

 ### /query (GET)

 Queries Datastore and returns a JSON-marshaled array of [Song]s.